The Importance Of Project Management Training: Empowering Success Through Effective Skills Development

 Iterative, collaborative, flexibility

-Rapid adaptability, client feedback.
+Rapid adaptability to client feedback.

 Scrum